VishalPandey2103/InfraCore/README.md

 Roughly the order I would actually do them in.

-**Fix the retry counter.** The `x-death` bug documented above means the parking queue never fills, which makes the whole DLQ pipeline decorative.
-One line.

 **Idempotency keys on handlers.** At-least-once delivery plus non-idempotent handlers means a retry re-sends notifications that already succeeded.
 Checking an event id against a small collection before processing would make replay safe, and would matter enormously if this pattern were ever reused for a payment.